zshipko/rust-kv/README.md

 - Integer keys
 - Serde integration

-Note: `kv` `0.20` and greater have been completely re-written to use [sled](https://docs.rs/sled) instead of LMDB, in the process the entire API has been rewritten.
+Note: `kv` `0.20` and greater have been completely re-written to use [sled](https://docs.rs/sled) instead of LMDB, in the process the entire API has been rewritten and simplified significantly.
+If you need to use LMDB, check out [rkv](https://docs.rs/rkv)

 ## Optional features